yzygitzh/yzygitzh.github.io/_posts/2018-11-15-leetcode-summary.markdown

     * O(nk) time using trie, where k is the length of int.
 * [316 Remove Duplicate Letters]({{ leetcode }}316.cpp)
     * Given a sequence, remove duplicate letters to get a lexicographical smallest subsequence.
     * O(n) time using mono stack.
 Similar to Create Maximum Number.
+Do not stack-in character that already exists in answer because that will never make answer better.
 * [321 Create Maximum Number]({{ leetcode }}321.cpp)
     * Given two digit arrays, create maximum k-length number using digits from them.
 Order is preserved.
     * O(nk) time by mono stack.
 Enumerate number of digits picked from the two array.
 Bigger digit is always better to come first, leading to mono stack solution.